jazzband/django-oauth-toolkit/docs/management_commands.rst

 To prevent the CPU and RAM high peaks during deletion process use ``CLEAR_EXPIRED_TOKENS_BATCH_SIZE`` and ``CLEAR_EXPIRED_TOKENS_BATCH_INTERVAL`` settings to adjust the process speed.

+The ``cleartokens`` management command will also delete expired access and ID tokens alongside expired refresh tokens.

 Note: Refresh tokens need to expire before AccessTokens can be removed from the database.
 Using ``cleartokens`` without ``REFRESH_TOKEN_EXPIRE_SECONDS`` has limited effect.